d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 $$f(\mathbf{x},\mathbf{w}) = c \cdot \mathbf{w}^\top \mathbf{x}.$$

 Nothing has really changed, except that we can adjust the value of $c$.
 It is still a constant as far as $\mathbf{w}$ and $\mathbf{x}$ are concerned.
-However, since Gluon doesn't know about this beforehand, it's worth while to give it a hand (this makes the code go faster, too, since we're not sending the Gluon engine on a wild goose chase after a parameter that doesn't change). `get_constant` is the method that can be used to accomplish this.
+However, since Gluon doesn't know about this beforehand, it is worth while to give it a hand (this makes the code go faster, too, since we're not sending the Gluon engine on a wild goose chase after a parameter that doesn't change). `get_constant` is the method that can be used to accomplish this.
 Let us see what this looks like in practice.

 ```{.python .input  n=5}
 class FancyMLP(nn.Block):